Too Dangerous to Live

 Too Dangerous to Live is a 1939 British crime film directed by Anthony Hankey and Leslie Norman and starring Sebastian Shaw, Anna Konstam and Reginald Tate.
-The screenplay was by Leslie Arliss, Connery Chappell and Paul Gangelin based on the novel Crime Unlimited by David Hume.
+The screenplay was by Leslie Arliss, Connery Chappell and Paul Gangelin based on the 1933 novel Crime Unlimited by David Hume.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Premise

 A private detective goes undercover by joining a gang of burglars.